Clicky

 To be totally honest, conditioning fruits and vegetables after dehydrating is my fourth step and is a step that many seasoned dehydrating folk just don't do.
 But I won't tell if you won't.

-If you feel like your dehydrated food is totally dry after the first go-around on the dehydrator, you can skip this step.
+If you feel like your dehydrated food is totally dry enough after the first go-around on the dehydrator, skip this step.

 Still a Bit Too Sticky?

-If your fruits or veggies are still sticking together a bit too much in the Ziploc bag, simply place the dehydrated food back in the dehydrator for an hour or so.
+If your fruits or veggies are still sticking together a bit too much in the Ziploc bag, put it back on the dehydrator for an hour or so as mentioned earler.

 Let the food cool off again.

-• Conditioning involves letting dehydrated food sit sealed at room temperature for a period after initial drying.
+• Conditioning involves letting dehydrated food sit sealed at room temperature after initial drying.

-• This allows moisture to evenly redistribute in the food, which improves texture and helps remove any remaining moisture.
+• This allows moisture to evenly redistribute in the food, which improves texture.

 • Conditioning is especially recommended for fruits, vegetables, and meat jerky.